somekindofdesign/two-dogs/README.md

     <li>Automated emails to subscribed users with optional daily, weekly or monthly updates</li>
     <li>Comments and social sharing on blog posts</li>
     <li>Option to implement dynamic image sizes at different screen sizes</li>
+    <li>Implement custom 404 page (page has been built in this release, implementation blocked by git restrictions)</li>
 </ul>
 <br>